 By providing professional education and consultation, Holland Bloorview is an important resource for other rehabilitation centres and agencies that serve children.
 Working in partnership with our clients' communities within Toronto and across the province, we strive to develop local resources so that increasingly more young people can receive the services they need closer to home.
-For example, we have established satellite clinics at two other agencies in Toronto, so that children under five years of age can receive tertiary multidisciplinary diagnostic services in their own communities.
+For example, we have an established satellite clinic in Toronto, so that children under five years of age can receive tertiary multidisciplinary diagnostic services in their own communities.
 Our services, partnerships, research and education initiatives are all aimed at helping children and youth with disabilities develop the skills they need to achieve their goals.
 Hence, our vision statement: The most meaningful and healthy futures for all children, youth and families.